 2. It fries food and bakes cornbread

-better than any other cookware.
+better than any other cookware (author's opinion).

 4. It is the traditional way to cook Southern food.

 Cast iron cookware comes in every style.
 Skillets, pots, pans, grills, deep fryers, whatever you need.
-Most Southern cooks have one special skillet for their cornbread and separate skillets for other food.
+Many Southern cooks have one special skillet for their cornbread and separate skillets for other food.
 The cornbread skillet is the pride of the kitchen and is never used for anything but cornbread.

 1. Avoid putting water in cast iron anytime except during cooking or cleaning (if a moist towel does not work).

 2. Never put cold water in hot cast iron (it may crack)

 3. Avoid using soap, abrasive cleaning utensils and vigorous scrubbing

 Be aware that these instructions are not cast in stone, i.e., you may need to adjust time and temperature for your individual oven.
 Also, if you cure more than one item at the same time it will take longer to cure.